kolide/launcher/cmd/package-builder/README.md

 notary delegation add kolide/osqueryd targets/releases osqueryd.pem --all-paths -p
 ```

 Modify the path header of each private key adding the key ID of the associated delegate key.
 Do this for both `kolide/launcher` and `kolide/osqueryd`.
-Find the delegate key using `notary delegate list` as in the following example.
+Find the delegate key using `notary delegation list` as in the following example.

 ```
 notary delegation list kolide/launcher